section-engineering-education/engineering-education/content/articles/Why-and-when-you-should-use-Kubernetes/index.md

 Some applications need larger computing resources.
 Kubernetes will be the best solution for you cost-wise.
 Kubernetes will help you from paying for resources that you do not need.
 Or resources that you do not use.
 This is possible because of its auto-scaling capability as discussed above.

 ### When an organization should use Kubernetes
-#### When an organization wants to move to the cloud-native approach to develop And deploy applications
+#### When an organization wants to move to the cloud-native approach to develop and deploy applications
 As an organization, you may currently be thinking of moving to the cloud in the cloud soon.
 At the moment, building for the cloud may not be an option the organization prefers.
 Working on-premise could be the best solution.
 In such a scenario, building on top of containers and Kubernetes is best.
 It is a way to prepare the organization to move to the cloud soon.
 Take note that the movement from on-premise to the cloud may not be a seamless migration.
 But, it will be way better.
 As compared to building on virtual machines. and moving to a cloud Infrastructure as a Service.

 #### When the organization needs to scale